danielawde9/dekene-app-react/README.md

 # todo

 add unpaid credits col in the db of credits if they paid to be added to the total calculation

-show kell shi add confirm button

-total before daniel - total after daniel = the input they added should be more or less 2 else they cant submit

 add how many dol

-transaction lal inset
+transaction lal insert
 dont send key
 Add frou3a

-mobile view

 manual date, disabled used dates, cant select tomrrow

 add deduction source

 ## Pass